jpvanoosten/signals/README.md

 The `hello_world` function is a free function that takes no arguments.
 It's only purpose is to print "Hello, World!" to the default output stream (the console).

 In the the `main` function, a `signal` is aliased from `sig::signal<void()>`. `sig::signal` is a template class that takes the function signature as the template argument for the class.
-Creating a template alias for the signal is not required but it does make the code easier to read if you need to create multiple signals with the same function signatures.
+Creating a template alias for the signal is not required but it does make the code easier to read if you need to create multiple signals with the same function signature.

 The `hello_world` function is connected to the signal using the `signal::conect` method.